marick/nh/prototypes/p003_test_first/JARGON.md

 However, incoming pulses can strengthen a cluster, so some could have indefinite lifespans.

+#### Downstream

+A cluster sends *pulses* to other clusters.
+They are its "downstream".

+#### Edges

+Typically a cluster will receive a pulse from one cluster, run a calculation, and send the result *downstream*.
+However, some clusters receive an *affordance* from the *Affordance Land* or send pulses into it.
+(That latter is shorthand for metaphorically activating motor neural clusters that act on the world.

 #### Focus

 Certain *clusters* will at times act to focus on a part of the